Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 # PCI Blueprint
 {: .no_toc }

-Payment Card Industry Data Security Standard (PCI DSS) are a set of compliance requirements that must be met in order to collect, store, and process cardholder data.
+Payment Card Industry Data Security Standard (PCI DSS) is a set of compliance requirements that must be met to collect, store, and process cardholder data.
 To fully implement these requirements is both costly and time intensive.

 The Basis Theory PCI Blueprint will provide you with a guide to meet ***95% of the compliance requirements*** of PCI in as little as ***5 minutes***.

 This blueprint assumes you are using a [React](https://reactjs.org/) frontend and [Node.js](https://nodejs.org/en/) API.
-This blueprint can be modified for your specific framework or language by leveraging our [Vanilla JS implementation](https://docs.basistheory.com/elements/#initialize) or one of our many language-specific SDKs.
+The blueprint can be modified for your specific framework or language by leveraging our [Vanilla JS implementation](https://docs.basistheory.com/elements/#initialize) or one of our many language-specific SDKs.

 <span class="base-alert info">
   <span>